ga-wdi-pvd/rails_features_CRD/index_show.md

 get 'todos/:id' => 'todos#show'
 ```

 We're going to have to write this at least 5 more times for this model looks like.
 That seems not dry.
-Turns out, rails has a short hand way of writing this:
+Turns out, Rails has a short hand way of writing this:

 ```ruby
 resources :todos, only: [:index, :show]
 ```

-Because rails developers were consistently writing out routes for the 7 RESTful routes, they decided to make a short cut for it, `resources`.
+Because Rails developers were consistently writing out routes for the 7 RESTful routes, they decided to make a short cut for it, `resources`.
 The argument for `resources` should always be snake case and plural.

 We can inspect all of the routes in the terminal by running the command `$ rake routes`